athornton/containers-for-curmudgeons/talk.rst

 * Need to be able to validate connections our components make to each other.

- * Mutual-auth SSL seems like the right tool for that.
+ * Mutual-auth TLS seems like the right tool for that.

  * If we burn the CA signing passphrase as soon as we're done with it, it's pretty secure.